nippur72/rioct-loader/README.md

 # rioct-loader

-`rioct-loader` is the webpack loader for Rioct templates.
+`rioct-loader` is the webpack loader for [Rioct](https://github.com/nippur72/rioct-cli) templates.

-Allows to `require()` template source files directly from JavaScript letting Webpack compile them and put in the bundle.
+Allows to `require()` template source files directly from JavaScript, letting Webpack compile them and put in the bundle.

 ## Installation